 - Select a manufactured item in your home (such as a toy or an appliance), and under adult supervision and with the approval of your counselor, investigate how and why it works as it does.
 Find out what sort of engineering activities were needed to create it.
 Discuss with your counselor what you learned and how you got the information.

 - Select an engineering achievement that has had a major impact on society.
-Using resources such as the Internet (with your parent's permission), books, and magazines, find out about the engineers who made this engineering feat possible, the special obstacles they had to overcome, and how this achievement has influenced the world today.
+Using resources such as the Internet (with your parent or guardian's permission), books, and magazines, find out about the engineers who made this engineering feat possible, the special obstacles they had to overcome, and how this achievement has influenced the world today.
 Tell your counselor what you learned.

 - Explain the work of six types of engineers.
 Pick two of the six and explain how their work is related.

 - Visit with an engineer (who may be your counselor or parent) and

 - Discuss the work this engineer does and the tools the engineer uses.

 - Discuss with the engineer a current project and the engineer's particular role in it.